Go ahead,

 Are we surfing in poo?

-Oregon began to implement a statewide beach water quality monitoring program in 2003.
 The Oregon Beach Monitoring Program tests 81 sample locations at 25 beaches for the presence of fecal bacteria, and reports elevated levels to the public.

 Before paddling out, it's wise to check for for current advisories: